Know your rights

 Make sure you are well informed of your rights and responsibilities before signing a tenancy agreement.
 This is true for housing contracts as well as things such as mobile phones, bills and other subscriptions.

 Student Advice & Guidance offer contract checking appointments as do the University of London Housing Services.
-For more information take a look at our article Can I get help with my accommodation contract before I sign it? and get in touch with us for support.
+For more information take a look at our article Can I get help with my accommodation contract before I sign it?

 You can also find useful information about your rights and responsibilities when renting by visiting Shelter: Housing advice - Private renting.